Hanso38/torqpagestest/docs/Processes.md

 The file alerter process has four parameters which should be set prior to use.
 These parameters can either be set in the config file or overridden on the command-line.
 If they are not set, the default parameters will be used.
-The parameters are as follows.\
+The parameters are as follows.

 **inputcsv** - The name and location of the csv file which defines the behaviour of the process.
-The default is /KDBCONFIG/filealerter.csv.\
+The default is KDBCONFIG/filealerter.csv.

 **polltime** - How often the process will scan for matching files.
-The default is 0D:00:01, i.e., every minute.\
+The default is 0D:00:01, i.e., every minute.

 **alreadyprocessed** - The name and location of the already-processed table.
-The default is /KDBCONFIG/filealerterprocessed.
-This table will be created automatically the first time the process is ran.\
+The default is KDBCONFIG/filealerterprocessed.
+This table will be created automatically the first time the process is ran.

-**skipallonstart** - If this is set to [1]{}, it will ignore all files already on the system; if it is set to [0]{}, it will not.
-The default value is [0]{}.\
+**skipallonstart** - If this is set to 1, it will ignore all files already on the system; if it is set to 0, it will not.
+The default value is 0.

 The files to find and the functions to run are read in from a csv file created by the user.
-This file has five columns, which are detailed below.\
+This file has five columns, which are detailed below.

-**path** - This is the path to the directory that will be scanned for the file.\
+**path** - This is the path to the directory that will be scanned for the file.

 **match** - This is a search string matching the name of the file to be found.
-Wildcards can be used in this search, for example, “file\*” will find all files starting with “fil”.\
+Wildcards can be used in this search, for example, “file\*” will find all files starting with “fil”.

 **function** - This is the name of the function to be run on the file.
 This function must be defined in the script KDBCODE/processes/filealerter.q.
-If the function is not defined or fails to run, the process will throw an error and ignore that file from then on.\
+If the function is not defined or fails to run, the process will throw an error and ignore that file from then on.

 **newonly** - This is a boolean value.
-If it is set to [1]{}, it will only run the function on the file if it has been newly created.
-If it is set to [0]{}, then it will run the function every time the file is modified.\
+If it is set to 1, it will only run the function on the file if it has been newly created.
+If it is set to 0, then it will run the function every time the file is modified.

 **movetodirectory** - This is the path of the directory you would like to move the file to after it has been processed.
-If this value is left blank, the file will not be moved.\
+If this value is left blank, the file will not be moved.

 It is possible to run two separate functions on the same file by adding them as separate lines in the csv file.
 If the file is to be moved after it is processed, the file alerter will run both functions on the file